17 Surprising Things That Are Damaging Your Eyes

 Rubbing your eyes

-Doing yard work without the proper protection
+Doing yard work without eye protection

 The next time you go outside to mow the lawn or move a branch out of the driveway, make sure you're wearing the proper eye protection.
 According to Satish Modi, a board-certified ophthalmologist at Seeta Eye Care in New York, "performing yard work and other tasks where it is possible for something to damage the eye without eye protection can lead to serious injuries" that permanently impair your vision.
 "Simply wearing durable safety glasses when performing maintenance tasks can make all the difference for your eyesight," he says.